Getting Serious About Your Cat’s Dental Health

 One of the more pressing issues we veterinarians deal with is getting people to get serious about oral health in cats.

 Cats are simply not the “no-maintenance” pets many people imagine them to be.
 But preventive care isn’t difficult and the payoff is huge.
-You can extend your cat’s life and make his days far more comfortable with just a little of your time by adding oral care to your pet’s life.
+You can make your cat’s days far more comfortable with just a little of your time by adding oral care to your pet’s life.

 More on Vetstreet: